-The Obama Administration Introduced Deferred Action for Childhood Arrivals as a way for immigrants who were brought into the United States as children to defer their removal from the country.
-The Philadelphia immigration attorneys at The Law Offices of Greg Prosmushkin, P.C. are excited to work with clients in order to help them better understand deferred action for childhood arrivals, and to determine whether they may be eligible.
+The Obama Administration Introduced Deferred Action for Childhood Arrivals as a means for immigrants who were brought into the United States as children to defer their removal from the country.
+The Philadelphia Immigration Attorneys at The Law Offices of Greg Prosmushkin, P.C. are excited to work with clients in order to help them better understand deferred action for childhood arrivals, and to determine whether they may be eligible.

 The guidelines of eligibility state that an applicant can be eligible for Deferred Action for Childhood Arrivals if: